-There sure will be!
+Absolutely!
 Follow our Twitter @HACKtheMACHINE and keep an eye out for our announcement.

 What is the dress code?

 Dress for the Friday night reception is summer whites for Naval officers and casual for all other attendees.
-For the rest of the weekend dress is casual.
+For the rest of the weekend, dress is casual.

 Where is the event being held?